| |

 while also starting an exploration of digital technology as that

-had became an ubiquitous part of contemporary life.
+had become an ubiquitous part of contemporary life.
 At first primarily

-excited by his new cultural context, there were some aspects that
+excited by his new American cultural context, there were some aspects that

 troubled him.
 He gradually got to understand these as "disconnecting" in

-nature, negatively effecting the world where it's increasingly
+nature, negatively effecting the world in which it's increasingly

 clear that nothing exists on its own.
 Looking for a way to deal

-with this as an artist, he found new direction when he he started
+with this as an artist, he found a new direction when he started

 to understand art as the creation of new meaning, through a creative